 #7: Consider 0% interest deals, but do your homework.

 The higher your down payment, the lower your monthly payments will be.
-You’ll likely score a lower APR on your loan, too, because lenders may offer more favorable terms if you’ve got a hefty down payment.
+You’ll likely score a lower APR, too, because lenders may offer more favorable terms if you’ve got a hefty down payment.

-But, if you come up with a 20% down payment, you’ll reduce the principal by $4,000.
-Your monthly payments will drop down to $309 – almost $80 a month less than with no down payment – and the total interest paid will drop to $2,559, saving you more than $600 overall.
+If you come up with a 20% down payment, you’ll reduce the principal by $4,000.
+Your monthly payments will drop down to $309 – almost $80 a month less than with no down payment – and the total interest accrued will drop to $2,559, saving you more than $600 overall.

 Saving up for a larger down payment may seem daunting, but it’ll save you money in the long run.

 Waiting until you’re at the dealer to finance an auto loan isn’t always the best idea.
 You may not have as much control over the loan’s terms and, this late in the process, lenders often pull a hard inquiry on your credit history, which can create a short-term drag on your credit score.
-In most cases, getting pre-approval from a lender involves a soft inquiry.
+In most cases, getting pre-approval from your bank or another lender involves a soft inquiry.

-Pre-approval for one of the best auto loan rates puts you in a good position to negotiate price with the seller, since you’re a potential “cash buyer” who doesn’t need to finance through the dealership.
+If you get pre-approved for your auto-loan before heading to the car lot, you are in better position to negotiate price with the seller, since you’re a potential “cash buyer” who doesn’t need to finance through the dealership.

 Believe it or not, dealers don’t make much money from just selling cars.
 According to CarGurus, gross profits from a car sale total around $2,000, but dealers usually experience a net loss of $200.